 Saddle River Range

 Houston does not pay attention to only Archery lovers!
 There is a place where you can shoot both with a gun and an archer.
-A 40 min ride will take you to Conroe, where the Saddle River Range is located.
+A 40-minute ride will take you to Conroe, where the Saddle River Range is located.

 Saddle River Range impresses their visitors with an exclusive range of guns and archer gear.
-The place has professionally trained instructors for both the range.
+The place has professionally trained instructors for both ranges.

 The 20-lane large area is open every day.
 By giving $12, you can enter the place.
 Equipment rent is $27 per person.